Elastic Bayesian Model Calibration: Dynamic Material Model Calibration

 where $\eta=\sqrt[3]{\rho_0/\rho}$, $\rho_0$ is the initial density and $B_0$ and $B '_0$ are the bulk modulus and its pressure derivative at ambient conditions.
 From the computer experiment perspective, we will work with 6 inputs (3 EoS parameters ($\rho,B_0,B'_0$) and 3 experiment-specific parameters) and output velocity curves on a grid of 100 equidistant time points.
 As described in \citep{brown2014}, the main goal is to provide inferences on the 3 EoS parameters with uncertainty quantification and to propagate these inferences to the Vinet model.

-As it was done in the simulation examples, the computer model output was aligned to the experimental data, and an emulator was fitted to the aligned computer model and the corresponding shooting vectors.
-We then performed a modular elastic Bayesian model calibration utilizing the formulation above.
-There are a total of 9 experiments and the 3 EoS parameters were calibrated across the experiments and 4 experiment specific parameters.

-Figure~\ref{fig:ta_calibration} presents the calibration results for the Ta experiments.
+As was done in the simulated example, the computer model output was aligned to the experimental data, and an emulator was fitted to the aligned computer model and the corresponding shooting vectors.
+We then performed a modular elastic Bayesian model calibration.
+There are a total of 9 experiments.
+Figure~\ref{fig:ta_calibration} presents the elastic BMC results for the Ta experiments.
 The black curves shown in the figure correspond to the experimental velocity curves for the 9 experiments.
 The shaded colored regions are the 95\% prediction intervals that result from the elastic functional Bayesian calibration.
 The prediction intervals exhibit good agreement with each experimental curve.
 The residuals defined as the difference between the experimental data and the calibrated predicted mean, are shown in the right panel of Figure~\ref{fig:ta_calibration}.
 Each of the residuals are color coded to the corresponding experiment from the left panel.
-The full functional approach has tighter coverage of the experimental curves and smaller residual values compared to the resulting predictions and residuals that stem from the scaled ESS approach of \cite{brown2018}.
+The full functional approach has tighter coverage of the experimental curves and smaller residual values compared to the resulting predictions and residuals that stem from the approach of \cite{brown2018}.